totalemail/docs/use-cases/submit-email.md

 ### Disabling Redaction

-If you would not like the recipient email address and name to be redacted, you can include the query parameter `redact=false` in the url of the request.
+If you would not like the recipient email address and name to be redacted, you can include the query parameter `redact=false` in the url of the request (e.g. `https://totalemail.io/api/v1/emails/?redact=false`).